rombert/desktop-maven-notifier/README.md

 ## How To ##

+Pre-built versions of the notifier are available in the [releases area](https://github.com/rombert/desktop-maven-notifier/releases) .
+Download the latest jar and place it  to the `lib/ext` directory of your Maven installation.

-To build the desktop notifier, download a copy of the sources, and then from within the directory:
+If you prefer to built the notifier yourself, download a copy of the sources, and then from within the directory:

     mvn package

-To install the desktop notifier, simply copy `target/desktop-maven-notifier-*.jar` to the `lib/ext` directory of your Maven installation.
+The resulting jar will be located in `target/desktop-maven-notifier-*.jar`.

 ### Linux ###
 On Linux Maven Desktop Notifier uses `notify-send` and, where available, `kdialog`.
 Tests were performed on  Gnome 3, KDE 4 and Unity